Gluten-Free Cake Flour Blend

 The soft red winter type has a low protein content and is used as a blend in multipurpose flour for cakes, cookies, donuts, delicate pastries, crackers, and flatbreads.

-Soft white, the second type, is low-protein wheat with high yields and produces lighter flour for cakes, cookies, crackers, and pastries.
+Soft white, the second type, is low-protein wheat with high yields and produces lighter flour.
+This type of flour makes cakes, cookies, crackers, and pastries.
 It is also used in many Middle-Eastern-style flatbreads.

 Knowing more about these types of flour gave me more clues…